-The Traffic Manager considers GLB Locations as independent sites that you use to provide your service.
-Often, a GLB Location represents a datacenter.
+The Traffic Manager considers GLB Locations as independent geographic service installations, sometimes referred to as datacenters.
 You might have two or more GLB Locations in different countries around the world, deployed in order to provide a suitable application delivery infrastructure appropriate to local requirements, or for full disaster recovery for critical systems.
-Your Traffic Managers do not need to be physically present at a GLB Location, although there are performance and availability benefits for being so.
+Your Traffic Managers do not need to be physically present at a GLB Location, however there are performance and availability benefits for being so.